krabs-github/GameActionTimer-Application/readme.txt

 Stream Deck Labs - GameActionTimer Application for use with Game Action Timer for Stream Deck

-Usage:
+Usage: C:\Users\Krabs\AppData\Roaming\StreamDeckLabs\GameActionTimer
-"%localappdata%/StreamDeckLabs GameActionTimer/GameActionTimer.exe" <action name from Stream Deck button> <cooldown time in seconds>

-Example:
+Example: C:\Users\Krabs\AppData\Roaming\StreamDeckLabs\GameActionTimer "potion1" "30"
-"%localappdata%/StreamDeckLabs GameActionTimer/GameActionTimer.exe" potion1 30

-- The <action name> must be the same <action name> from the Stream Deck button.
+The must be the same from the Stream Deck button.
-- No spaces are allowed in the <action name>.
+No spaces are allowed in the .
 Underscores are permitted.
-- To uninstall, use Add/Remove programs to uninstall.
+To uninstall, use Add/Remove programs to uninstall.